 Specifications and features

 The unit is easy to use.
-Whether you are an amateur or experienced podcast, you can use the unit without any issue.
+Whether you are an amateur or experienced podcaster, you can use the unit without any issue.
 Also, the product is highly durable to last longer.
 Most importantly, the unit comes with a smaller price tag.

 For enhanced usage, you will need to upgrade the product.
 Some users find it difficult to setup the product.
 Other than these things, the product makes an ideal fit for any application.

-The above review makes it pretty clear that the Behringer Podcastudio USB is an ideal choice for beginners as well as professional podcasts.
+The above review makes it pretty clear that the Behringer Podcastudio USB is an ideal choice for beginners as well as professionals.
 Better quality, durability, innovative features, affordability, etc are some of the important reasons why many are buying this top quality product.
 If you want to take your venture to new heights, invest in this top rated USB and register a huge success.

 Looking for more ideas?
 Take a look at this best podcast kit article as well.

-Podcast Kit Gear Needed
+Podcast Gear Needed

 You will need this input device to capture your voice and other sounds for the recording.
 Indeed, you might want to get several microphones for co-hosts and guests.
 They come in all shapes and sizes.
 Even phones and laptops have small mics though these are generally of poor quality.
-A dedicated microphone is preferable.
+A dedicated podcasting microphone is preferable.
 Condenser mics are expensive and fragile but they tend to pick up sound better than dynamic mics.
 They are a good option if you can soundproof your room.
 If not, then they might just pick up too much noise from the surroundings.

 2. Podcasting Headphones

 Wearing headphones will allow you to monitor the audio being recorded.
-They can also block out noise from the outside so you can concentrate on the podcast.
+They can also block out noise from the outside so you can concentrate on the recording.
 Passing cars and background chatter will not be a distraction.
 Resist the temptation to cross them out of your list and depend solely on your ears.
 They are indispensable if you are attempting to improve the quality of your recordings.
 Headphones make it easier to detect problems and implement solutions during recording.
 As a result, there will be fewer issues during post-processing.

 3. Digital Recorder

-While it is possible to record audio on a computer or smartphone, most serious podcasters depend on a digital recorder instead.
-This is a portable device just a bit larger than a pack of cards.
+While it is possible to record audio on a computer or smartphone, most serious people depend on a digital recorder instead.
+This is a portable device just a bit larger than a deck of cards.
 It can be taken to the field for on-the-spot interviews like in sporting events, public demonstrations, product launches, and other gatherings.
 The units have their own mics, control buttons, speakers, and advanced features.
 The best models can also be used inside a studio thanks to their input and output ports.
 The conversations will be recorded directly on a memory card as WAVE or MP3 files.

 4. Audio Mixers